Tag

 .

-The Case of the Golden Idol is a throwback to classic point-and-click and an exacting puzzle game.
+The Case of the Golden Idol is a throwback to classic point-and-click adventure games and an exacting puzzle game.
 You investigate scenes and then piece together what happened in a linear story narrative by placing names and verbs in their proper places.
 And if the original release whets your appetite for more, developer Color Gray games has spun off additional “Golden Idol Mysteries” DLC–new stories and mysteries with the same narrative-building mechanic.

 .